 Besides the obvious: sitting up straight, standing tall, not lifting and twisting, nutrition also plays a vital role in spinal health.

-A wholesome diet high in fresh, seasonal, colourful produce and low in inflammatory fast food, bad fats and refined sugar will support your entire body – back included.
+A wholesome diet high in fresh, seasonal, colorful produce and low in inflammatory fast food, bad fats and refined sugar will support your entire body – back included.

 The right foods nourish and heal; decreasing inflammation, pain and the risk of disease.